Dynamic mass generation and topological order in overscreened Kondo lattices: Overscreened Kondo conformal fixed point with gapless conduction channels

-Another import scaling behavior of the Green's functions lies in their effective energies.
-The low temperature fixed point in the overscreened Kondo system is marked by the cancellation of bare energies, $\varepsilon_f$ and $-1/J_K$ by parts of the self energies $\Sigma_F$ and $\Sigma_B$ respectively, at the critical momenta at $\omega=0$~\cite{Ge22,Parcollet1997}.
-The remaining self energies, $\delta\Sigma$'s, constitute the conformally invariant Green's functions, $-G^{-1} = \delta\Sigma$.
+Another important scaling behavior of the Green's functions lies in their effective energies.
+The low temperature fixed point in the overscreened Kondo system is marked by the cancellation of bare energies, $\varepsilon_f$ and $-1/J_K$ by parts of the self-energies $\Sigma_F$ and $\Sigma_B$ respectively, at the critical momenta at $\omega \! = \!
+0$~\cite{Ge22,Parcollet1997}.
+The remaining self-energies, $\delta\Sigma$'s, constitute the conformally invariant Green's functions, $-G^{-1} = \delta\Sigma$.
 The honeycomb lattice has two orbitals per cell.
-This makes room for nontrivial cancellation of the bare energies as well as the remaining effective energies, $\varepsilon_f$ for spinons and $1/J_{K,\mathrm{eff}}$ for holons.
-They are given by real parts of the eigenvalues $\lambda_{\pm}$ of $-G^{-1}$.
+This makes room for nontrivial cancellation of the bare energies as well as the remaining effective energies, $\varepsilon_{f,\mathrm{eff}}$ for spinons and $1/J_{K,\mathrm{eff}}$ for holons.
+They are given by the real parts of the eigenvalues $\lambda_{\pm}$ of $-G^{-1}$.

-In the case of spinons, $\lambda_{F\pm}$ have opposite real parts and identical imaginary parts due to p-h symmetry, and $\varepsilon_f=\Re \lambda_\pm$.
+In the case of spinons, $\lambda_{F\pm}$ have opposite real parts and identical imaginary parts due to p-h symmetry, and $\varepsilon_f= \lambda^{\prime}_\pm$.
 The magnitudes $\left|\lambda_\pm\right|$ can be diverging or vanishing governed by the sign of $3-2\Delta_f$, cf.\ Fig.\,\ref{fig2}(d).
-However, $ \varepsilon_f(\mathbf{k})$ at K and $\mathrm{K}'$ is always zero.
-When $\Delta_f>3/2$, this leads to an interesting $\mathbf{k}$-dependence of $\varepsilon_f$, as shown in Figs.\,\ref{fig:app:Eeff}(a)(b).
+However, $ \varepsilon_f(\mathbf{k})$ at K and $\mathrm{K}'$ is always zero, as seen in Figs.\,\ref{fig:app:Eeff}(a) and \ref{fig:app:Eeff}(b).
+When $\Delta_f>3/2$, this leads to an interesting $\mathbf{k}$-dependence of $\varepsilon_f$.
 As $\mathbf{k}$ approaches $\mathrm{K}$ or $\mathrm{K}'$, $\varepsilon_f$ first tend to diverge but plunges to zero at the critical momenta.
-Meanwhile, the imaginary parts of $\lambda_\pm$ shoot up so that its magnitude will obey the conformal ansatz, as shown in Fig.\,\ref{fig:app:Eeff}(c).
-This also affects whether the spectral function is growing or vanishing as $\omega\to0$ at the critical momenta.
-Finally, we note that similar to our previous 1+1D study \cite{Ge22}, Figures \ref{fig:app:Eeff}(a)(b) shows that spontaneous spinon dispersion and dispersion amplification at lower $T$ also occurs in 2+1D.
+Meanwhile, the imaginary parts $\lambda^{\prime\prime}_\pm$ becomes diverging, as shown in Fig.\,\ref{fig:app:Eeff}(c).
+The same inequality for exponents also affects whether the spectral function is growing or vanishing as $\omega\to0$ at the critical momenta (Fig.\,\ref{fig:app:scaling}).
+Finally, we note that similar to our previous study in 1+1D \cite{Ge22}, Figs.\,\ref{fig:app:Eeff}(a) and \ref{fig:app:Eeff}(b) show that spontaneous spinon dispersion and dispersion amplification at lower $T$ also occur in 2+1D.